 To say that I've had a lot of failures on this journey would be an understatement.
 Yes, my mistakes have made me who I am today but I also wish I knew a thing or two before starting so I would fail miserably.

 I definitely could have saved myself a lot of time, energy, and money.

-So you're not doing what could be 6 months work of training over the course of 2-3 years, here's what you need to know.
+To help you avoid doing what could be 6 months worth of training over the course of 2-3 years, here's what you need to know.

 I remember doing ab exercises in the gym with my friend for about 20-30 mins for weeks and saw nothing.
 But we felt the burn so so we just kept doing it.

 It was only until a personal trainer thought he was in Groundhog Day after seeing us come in to do 30 minutes of sit-ups every time.

 He came over and said "Girls, I hate to break it to you but you're not going to get abs like that.
 You're probably burning about 150 calories, max".